RanaAli/ListAndDetails/README.md

 This is to demonstrate the use of

 * MVP
+* Dependency injection
 * Recycling of the view in a list and viewholder pattern
-* Handling configuration changes while keeping the data persistent
+* Handling configuration changes while keeping the data persistent e.g. screen rotation
-* Designing views such that they scale on a bigger screen
+* Designing views such that they scale on a bigger screens
-* Limitless Scroll.
+* Limitless Scroll

-usage of libraries such as:
+Usage of libraries such as:

 * Retrofit
 * Dagger 2